The Joy Luck Club (novel): Queen Mother of the Western Skies

 The final section of the novel, the title of which refers to the Chinese goddess Xi Wangmu, returns to the viewpoints of the mothers as adults dealing with difficult choices.
 An-Mei reveals what happened after her grandmother died, she angered her relatives by leaving with her mother.
 They return to the home where her mother lived as the abused fourth concubine of Wu Tsing, whose second concubine manipulates and controls the household and has taken An-Mei's half-brother as her son.
 An-Mei learns how her mother was forced into accepting her position after Wu Tsing's second wife arranged for An-Mei's mother to be raped and shamed.
 When she came to her family for help, they cruelly turned their backs on her mother and told her to leave.
 An-Mei finds her mother has poisoned herself two days before Chinese New Year, knowing that Wu Tsing's superstitious beliefs will ensure An-Mei will grow up in favorable conditions.

-During the funeral, she takes her younger half-brother and forces Wu Tsing to honor both them and their deceased mother out of fear of him being haunted by their mother's ghost.
+During the funeral, An-Mei takes her younger half-brother and forces Wu Tsing to honor both them and their deceased mother out of fear of him being haunted by their mother's ghost.
 The angry Second Wife attempts to dispute her claims and tries to discredit her.
 An-Mei quickly makes an example of her by destroying the fake pearl necklace that she originally gave to her, which exposes her cruelty and manipulation.
 This causes the Second Wife to realize that she has lost control of the household and brought trouble on herself, so she backs down.
 Fearing bad karma on the way, Wu Tsing honors both An-Mei and her brother as his children and their mother as his favorite First Wife.

 Ying-Ying St. Clair reveals how her first husband, a womanizer, abandoned her and how she married an American man she did not love after relinquishing her sense of control in her life.
 She later took back her sense of control when she finally had a talk with Lena and convinced her to leave Harold.

 Lindo Jong relates how she arrived in San Francisco and met An-Mei Hsu when they both worked at a fortune-cookie factory, which eventually gave her the means to plant the idea of marriage in her boyfriend's head.

-The novel's final episode returns to Jing-Mei, and her mother's desire to find her lost twin daughters.
-Jing-Mei and her father fly to China, where Jing-Mei meets her half-sisters and embraces her Chinese heritage.
+The novel's final episode returns to June, and her mother's desire to find her lost twin daughters.
+June and her father fly to China, where June meets her half-sisters and embraces her Chinese heritage.
 In doing so, she was finally able to make peace with Suyuan.